jasonbayton/11ty/_src/blog/2023/10/ask-bayton-update-management.md

      - Enterprise
 ---

-Damien asked, through the [Mobile Pros](https://mobilepros.org) Slack community:
+Damien asked, through the [Mobile Pros](https://mobilepros.org) Discord community:

 > We have approx 5000 COPE devices with just over 4000 of them Samsung all managed using WS1 UEM.
 Should we use e-FOTA?
 If not what?
 What about BYOD devices?
 Our security team is advising us to cut access to those who don’t have a patch of 2 months old.
 Our minimum version is OS 12 but this would mean cutting the access to quite a few devices whose manufacturer is no longer rolling out patches!
 I can do this via compliance policies on WS1 but I find this a bit extreme. [..]
 Jason, not sure if you can weigh in here? 😉